 Stories enable you to post a mix of photos and images in a single post that disappears after 24 hours.
 But their benefits can last much longer for your reach and engagement rates, pushing up your chances of appearing in the Explore section and helping you gain new followers in the process.

-Using stories can make your brand seem more authentic and approachable, and create a sense of urgency that keeps users coming back to engage with your brand.
+Using stories can make your brand seem more authentic and approachable, and create a sense of urgency that keeps users coming back to engage with you.

 Some of the best stories take advantage of the “FOMO” effect stories create by offering sneak peeks, or use interactive elements and clever storytelling to keep users watching.